Alex Goyette

-Alex Goyette (born October 5, 1988) is an American film director, writer, producer, actor, and YouTube personality.
-He is the writer/director of Expelled, a comedy which ranked No. 1 worldwide on iTunes during its December 2014 release.
-Goyette studied film at Cal State Northridge, and created his sketch comedy YouTube channel on April 17, 2011.
-The channel's videos have been viewed 13 million times.
+Alex Goyette (born October 5, 1988) is an American filmmaker, YouTuber, actor and visual effects artist.
+He is known for writing, editing and directing the horror film Breeder (2026).

-Background
+Early life

-Goyette was born on October 5, 1988 to a French father and a Japanese mother.
-Goyette lived on Mercer Island, Washington for the majority of his young life.
-Goyette began creating films and videos at the age of eleven, when he first created a parody of Saving Private Ryan.
-At the age of 15 he wrote his first feature film "The Safe" and began shooting it during his second year of high school.
+Goyette was born on October 5, 1988 to a Canadian father and a Japanese mother.
+He began making films at the age of eleven, when he created a parody of Saving Private Ryan.
+At the age of 15 he wrote his first feature film "The Safe" and began shooting it during his sophomore year of high school.

-In 2007, Goyette moved to California to pursue his dream and career in filmmaking.
-Goyette attended Orange Coast College before transferring to Cal State Northridge where he studied from 2009 to 2012 and earned his Bachelor of Arts degree in Cinematography and Film/Video Production.
+In 2007, Goyette moved to California to pursue a career in filmmaking.
+He first attended Orange Coast College before transferring to California State University Northridge where he earned his Bachelor of Arts degree in Film Production.